Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Transfiguration and decoding.md

 	- representing integers is not limited to 8 bit, it can even be 32 bit.
 - Representing real or floating point numbers
 	- Often, we are not able to represent an exact value, so we will treat it as an approximate value.
-	- The byte where the number is handled is divided into two parts and wtih 1 bit if it's negative or positive number:
+	- The byte where the number is handled is divided into two parts and with 1 bit if it's negative or positive number: mantissa is the fractional or decimal part of a logarithm or a floating-point number.
-		- mantissa, and characteristics :

 ---
 ### Forms of binary character representation, structure and characteristics of code tables (ASCII, UNICODE)
 - coding: when according to sets of rules, converting characters from a set to another set like: from ASCII to UNICODE
 - types:
-	- reversable: when you can convert the date back and forth.
-	- irreversible: when you cannot convert it back and forth.
+	- reversable
+	- irreversible
 - examples of code systems/sets: morse, punch card, digitising sounds or images
 - character sets:
 	- CCITT - This is the very first character set that allowed 32 characters to be represented.